-This guide on the American Airlines theatre seating chart will help you find the best seats in the house for A Soldier's Play.
+This guide on the American Airlines theatre seating chart will help you find the best seats in the house.
 Get real-time seat availability and pricing, insider tips on the best seats and more.

 Navigating American Airlines Theatre Seating Chart